Code-Institute-Submissions/marco-javascript/README.md

 The card flipping sounds and "bing" on a correct match were added to give positive feedback on use of the game.
 The sound of Victory played on completing the game was chosen because it appeals most to children.

+### Wireframes

+These wireframes were created using [Balsamiq](https://balsamiq.com/) during the Scope Plane part of the design and planning process for this project.

+## Features

+### Existing Features

+1. #### Main page:

+* On arriving at the game for the first time, the text click to play appear.
+Once clicked you will be able to start play the game.

+2. #### Game View

+* The game page contains the start button, info, mute or unmute button.

+3. #### Mute button

+* The mute button switches off the background audio in the game.
+It is represented by a speaker icon, which switches to one with a cross next to it when active.

+4. #### Info button

+* Represented by a large How To Play button, the info button opens the info modal.
+* The info modal offers easy to understand instructions on how to play the game.
+* The info modal has a close button for close it.

+5. #### Play game

+* Once you are redy you can click the button play and the countdown will start.
+You have 100 Second for find all the matches cards.

+## Technologies Used
+* HTML
+* CSS
+* jQuery
+* JavaScript
+* Google Fonts
+* Photoshop
+* Bootstrap 4.0
+* Gitpod
+* GitHub
+* Am I Responsive
+* Font Awesome iconfont